 Like to bowl while sipping craft beer?
 Then Freddy’s Brewpub is the place for you.
 It serves a wide range of standard beer styles, all brewed on site, alongside a range of delicious pub fare.
 The connected bowling alley has both ten-pin and five-pin lanes.

 More recently, the arrival of BNA Brewing initiated a new era in Kelowna’s craft beer scene.
 Based in a historic downtown building, its gorgeously renovated interior will wow you the first time you see it, but the excellent beer and gourmet food will entice you to return again and again.
-Since BNA opened, three more small breweries have joined the scene, and rumours have it that more are on the way.
+Since BNA opened, several more small breweries have joined the scene, with more on the way.
 All the local breweries cooperate regularly on special events and collaborative brews.
 The taps are really flowing now!

 A rugged layout with quick true greens and immaculate conditions.
 A favourite, award-winning destination for golfers from around the world.